Location: Lake City, FL

 In order to qualify as a Center Driver, the candidate must at least 21 years of age and have an active Florida Driver's license.
 Motor Vehicle Record will be reviewed for eligibility.
 No more than 3 moving violations and/or accidents within the past 3 years and no major violations during the past 5 years.
 Drivers over 65 years old must provide a current doctor's note stating they have no driving limitations.

-· Conduct face-to-face visits with clients in their home or in the community to monitor progress.
+2. Conduct face-to-face visits with clients in their home and in the community to monitor progress.